toni-ramchandani/Build-an-MCP-From-Scratch/README.md

 BROWSER_TIMEOUT_MS=15000
 ```

-## Run the Chapter 2 preserved server
+## Run the Chapter 2 examples

+Chapter 2 has two runnable examples:

+- `examples/ch02/minimal_add_server.py` is the smallest tool demo used for the first `add` example.
+- `examples/ch02/server_ch2.py` is the full Chapter 2 snapshot with filesystem, GitHub, browser, web-search, resource, and prompt examples.

 ### Minimal tool demo